-Articles like these are the kind I enjoy the most.
+rticles like this month's cover feature are the kind I enjoy the most.
 They speak to the future of ophthalmology, they tell the stories behind the work that's going to open up whole new ways of treating ocular disease, and revolutionize how surgeons will work in the future.
-We all know that there aren't enough ophthalmic surgeons being trained to deal with the onslaught of aging baby boomers with age-related eye disease that are already filling clinics to the brim and extending the workload of surgeons well beyond the 9-to-5 they'd be delighted to work.
-I think the rise of robots during surgical procedures is a prime example of necessity being the mother of invention.
-Unless you want significant portions of the post-war generation to go undertreated and rendered increasingly more dependent on the help of others to get by - for the sake of a treatable ophthalmic disease - advances like these robots have to be made.
+We all know that there aren't enough ophthalmic surgeons being trained to deal with the onslaught of aging baby boomers with age-related eye disease.
+They are already filling clinics to the brim and extending the workload of many surgeons far beyond the 9-to-5 they'd be delighted to work.
+For the baby boomers, that outlook is starting to look quite grim.
+For example, there are number of modifiable risk factors associated with the development of retinal disease - sun exposure, smoking, nutritional status, but the effect is cumulative - and the later the intervention, the more diminished the returns.
+For younger generations, more ubiquitous (smartphone) screening and earlier interventions will help.
+The boomers, however, need more dramatic interventions, sooner rather than later.